mishmanners/TalksandEvents/Talks/GitHubCopilotGitKon23.md

 ## Abstract

 It's time you meet your AI pair programmer.
 Do you find yourself stuck on a chunk of code?
-GitHub Copilot can help you.
-GitHub Copilot can help you get unstuck by suggesting lines or code, whole functions, help you explain what you're trying to build, and even translate your code into other languages.
-Find out more about GitHub Copilot and watch everything in a demo.
+Unsure of how best to center a div?
+GitHub Copilot can help.
+Get unstuck by seeing suggested lines or code, whole functions, and learn more about your development journey through having code explained, and even translate your code into other languages.

+Find out more about GitHub Copilot, new features, updates, and see a demo.

+The session will cover:
+- What is AI
+- How GitHub Copilot works
+- How to get better results from GitHub Copilot with prompt engineering (the art crafting effective prompts)
+- Power of conversational coding with GitHub Copilot Chat

 ## Resources and Links